 Works-in-Kind Guideline

-Under the housing and productivity contribution scheme, proponents of new development can either:
+Under the HPC scheme, proponents of new development can meet their HPC obligation by either:

-- deliver infrastructure directly through a works‑in‑kind arrangement.
+- delivering infrastructure directly through a works-in-kind agreement.

 Developer delivery can fast-track essential state and regional infrastructure, helping to unlock more homes and drive economic growth.

-A draft Guideline was exhibited from 19 June to 17 July 2025, and the final version incorporates feedback received during public exhibition.
+A draft Works-in-Kind (WIK) Guideline was exhibited from 19 June to 17 July 2025, and the final version incorporates feedback received during public exhibition.

 - how developer delivery works